 What are the essentials?
 Do Christians even know them?
 And do they honestly matter all that much?

-We’re gearing up for an Easter Season launch of a Compass Class series titled “Christianity: The Essentials.”
+We’re gearing up for an Easter Season launch of a virtual class series titled “Christianity: The Essentials.”
 The 6-session study focuses on several essential tenets of the faith.
 We’ll look through the lens of Scripture first, then the Creeds (primarily the Nicene), and finally the hard-won words of the Church Fathers without whom we wouldn’t have the orthodox theological framework on which we rely.

 We’ll be looking carefully at Holy Scripture for this study, of course, so participants will want to have a good study Bible ready to go.
 A detailed booklet will also accompany each week’s session.
 In addition, we’ll be drawing from these wonderful resources (purchase is not necessary but might be helpful):

 Christopher Hall.
 Learning Theology with the Church Fathers.
 Downer’s Grove, IL: Intervarsity Press, 2002.